CEREBRUS-MAXIMUS/Surfer-Data/sdk/python/README.md

 A Python SDK for interacting with the Surfer Protocol desktop application.
 Easily access and export data from various platforms like Twitter, Gmail, iMessage, and more.

+## Prerequisites

+The Surfer desktop application must be running in the background for the SDK to work.
+[Download here](https://github.com/Surfer-Org/Protocol/releases).

 ## Installation

 ```bash